 Such is life when in a prolonged calorie deficit.

-Understanding and accepting that reality is going to go a long way in helping you cope with the effects of low leptin levels.
+Understanding and accepting this reality is going to go a long way in helping you cope with the effects of low leptin levels.

 Keep in mind that if you can stick it out till the end, you’ll feel like a new person when you switch back to maintenance calories.